-A 3D Op Wolf style blaster featuring 2000 AD’s Barbie lookalike Psi-Judge Anderson gunning down the evil Judge Death’s zombie hordes.
+A 3D Operation Wolf style blaster featuring 2000 AD’s Barbie lookalike Psi-Judge Anderson gunning down the evil Judge Death’s zombie hordes.
 Unlike previous games of this genre, Judge Death actually showed your hand clasping the lethal Lawgiver (gun favoured by Mega City One Judges), though aiming and shooting was via the usual cross hairs.
-The strange thing about this game is that a company called Novatrade is credited on this (full?) version ready to download.
-We think Novatrade was some kind of side label for Andromedia in Hungary.

-Graphic artist Stephen Robertson (SIR) was drafted in to make the graphics “Less clean”, and add some graffiti around the place.
-SIR did do some nice Dark Judges sprites in addition to his work, but these were sadly never used.
-Piranha software sadly went under with their debts, and this game was caught up in it all.
+Stephen was drafted in to make the graphics “Less clean”, and add some graffiti around the place.
+He did do some nice Dark Judges sprites in addition to his work, but these were sadly never used.
+Piranha software sadly went under with debts, and this game was caught up in it all.
 A lot of publicity went into this game, and some of this you can see within the scans area.